joocxi/tf-invertible-resnet/README.md

 # Invertible Residual Networks in TensorFlow
-A TensorFlow implementation of [Invertible Residual Networks](https://arxiv.org/pdf/1811.00995.pdf)
+A TensorFlow implementation of [Invertible Residual Networks](https://arxiv.org/pdf/1811.00995.pdf), a residual networks family that can be made invertible by enforcing the Lipschitz constants of their residual blocks.

 ## Installation
 First, we need to create our Python `3.6` virtual environment using `virtualenv` and install all necessary packages stored in `requirements.txt`